yojoecapital/notes/CS-584 Machine Learning/19-Unsupervised-Learning.md

 ## Clustering

-- intuitively, ==clusters== are the groups in the data for which points within the same group are more similar than points in different groups
+- intuitively, **clusters** are the groups in the data for which points within the same group are more similar than points in different groups

 ### Various Approaches